 Grad Corner provides resources for clinical and counseling psychology doctoral students.
 I highly enjoy advising and coaching doctoral students regarding their professional identity development and wanted to continue to provide support to psychology doctoral students through my website.

 A little more about me: I have always enjoyed training, teaching, and advising.
-I first got involved in training on the clinical side during my internship at the University of Maryland’s Counseling Center (training committee) and then continued during my time as staff psychologist and supervisor (postdoc and master’s level interns) in Counseling & Psychological Services at Cal State University, East Bay.
+I first got involved in training on the clinical side during my internship at the University of Maryland’s Counseling Center (training committee) and then continued during my time as staff psychologist and supervisor (postdoc and master’s level interns) in Counseling & Psychological Services at Cal State University, East Bay (Hayward).
 During my 8 years of serving as a practicum coordinator and internship advisor in the clinical psychology Ph.D.
-Program at PAU, I learned a lot from training directors, clinical supervisors, and students about important aspects of clinical training and professional development.
+Program at PAU, I learned about important aspects of clinical training and professional development from the perspectives of training directors, clinical supervisors, and students.
 I have been licensed as a psychologist in California since 2006.
-I currently provide psychotherapy in an independent practice and facilitate support groups for Stanford graduate women business students (MBA and Ph.D.).
+I currently provide psychotherapy and coaching in an independent practice in Menlo Park, CA. I also facilitated support groups for Stanford graduate women business students (MBA and Ph.D.) for the past two years.
+I continue to provide advising and coaching to counseling and clinical psychology doctoral students during the internship application process.

-Currently the main focus of Grad Corner is on internship application preparation, but check back periodically as more content and resources may be added.
-I welcome you to contact me with suggestions or requests about information and resources: email@example.com .
+Currently the main focus of Grad Corner is on the preparation of APPIC internship applications, but check back periodically as more content and resources may be added.

 Internship Application Tips